busylee999/issue-handler/README.md

 Simple download latest version of aar file from aar-files directory of this repository and add it as dependency for your project.

 ### Using in project:
-In your custom application class add IssueHandler init.
+In your custom application class add IssueHandler init in on create method.
+Issue handler lib now uses Application context for create intents for aware user about Exception.

-It has two different variants, using filePath or not.

-    IssueHandler.init("your/redmine/server/path");
+    public void onCreate() {
+        IssueHandler.init(this)
+    }

+And add annotation for your Application class.
+This annotation defines library setting.

+    @IssueHandlerSetup(
+            serverUrl = "your/redmine/server/path"
+            filePath = "/path/to/file/from/application/private/directory"
+    )

+If file path is specified in @IssueHandlerSetup annotation, assumed that file located in application private directory.
+This file must be marked as readable for another application.
+File location is not a required parameter.
+If your file location is constant specify it in annotation, otherwise you can ommit filePath definition in annotation and specify it in init method

-    IssueHandler.init("your/redmine/server/path", "path/to/file/be/attached");
+    IssueHandler.init(this, "path/to/file/be/attached");

 Note: If you want to attach file for issue you need to specify file permissions as readable for everybody especially if you created it in application own directory.

-And in base activity class add callback method in onCreate()

-    IssueHandler.onActivityCreate(this);

-## Latest version
+## Versions

-This is now just beta version.
-Latest version in mvn repo is 1.0.6.
+Latest version in mvn repo is 2.0.1.

+New in 2.0.1:
+- Removed dependency from activity.
+It is no matter now where Exception was occured.
+- Added IssueHandlerSetup annotation for simplifying setup of library.
+- Auto detection absolute path of file for attach, if it is specified in annotation.

 ## License